 In August 2014, I gave birth to my daughter, Poppy Belle.
 Shockingly, blessedly, my pregnancy with her was a total breeze compared to my pregnancy with Mason.
 I experienced only moderate morning sickness during my first trimester.
 When the all-day queasiness ended suddenly at 13 weeks I was positive I had miscarried again, but nope, all was well.
 I felt amazed every time I enjoyed my dinner (I’m pregnant…and I can eat without horrible pain and vomiting!).
 I slept lying down (Miraculous!).
 And I felt unbelievably happy.

 I was lucky.
 Incredibly lucky.
 Some women, like Kate Middleton, aren’t so lucky.
-(The Duchess experienced severe morning sickness, known as Hyperemesis Gravidarum, during both of her pregnancies.)
+(The Duchess experienced severe morning sickness, known as Hyperemesis Gravidarum, during her first two pregnancies, and she’s experiencing it once again with her third.)
 I admire her — and all the other moms out there who have had HG — for being brave enough to get pregnant again.
 It’s not an easy decision at all, but I imagine that everyone who has taken that leap is grateful that they did.
 I know I sure am.

 Did you experience severe morning sickness?
 How did you cope?